GRAFTON—Dryer conditions brought about two brush fires for the Grafton Fire Department to battle.

 “The fire had been accidentally started by the property owner,” revealed Grafton Fire Chief Wayne Beall.
 “Luckily, the flames were extinguished quickly before the fire could spread any further.”

-Then, on Saturday, crews from multiple fire departments were called to Camp Towles Road, where a downed powerline had caused approximately five to seven acres of land on fire.
+Then, on Saturday, crews from multiple fire departments were called to Camp Towles Road, where a downed powerline had caused approximately five to seven acres of land to catch on fire.

 Crews from Flemington, Boothsville, and Winfield District (located in Marion County), were on scene to help battle the flames.
 Meanwhile, Fellowsville Volunteer Fire Department covered the Grafton station in the event additional calls came in during the time of the fire.